 There are specific Autumn and Winter gardens, wild gardens, Romanesque courtyard and terrace wrap-around gardens plus a Tuscan style terraced kitchen garden.

 We believe we have developed a nationally important collection of trees while fusing UK West country plants with Mediterranean species.
 We put nature first.
 Birds, bees, butterfly, moths and waterfowl abound.
-The gardens are surrounded by one of the UK’s leading Rewilding projects.
+The gardens form part of the UK’s leading smaller scale rewilding project.